Column: Governments worldwide buried in the Snowden avalanche

 But these measures were largely for show.
 As Guardian editor Alan Rusbridger had earlier reminded officials, other publications and individuals possess copies of the files, and “doomsday” copies exist that will be released “if anything happens at all to Edward Snowden,” said Greenwald in June.
 Greenwald wasn’t so much blackmailing the U.S. and British governments as promising retaliation, Capone-style, should harm come to his source.

-Meanwhile, hardly a week has expired since June without the publication of a new Snowden revelation somewhere in the world.
+Meanwhile, hardly a week has expired since June without the publication of a new Snowden revelation somewhere in the world, as this Wikipedia page illustrates.
 Last week, the Washington Post reported how the NSA pinches data from Yahoo and Google’s worldwide data centers.
 On Sunday, the New York Times published a laundry list of NSA operations, demonstrating the agency’s pervasiveness.
 “The N.S.A. seems to be listening everywhere in the world, gathering every stray electron that might add, however minutely, to the United States government’s knowledge of the world,” wrote reporter Scott Shane.

 Those techniques won’t work against the reporters writing about the Snowden leaks: Snowden outed himself as the source of the NSA files — essentially confessing to the espionage charge against him — so prosecutors can’t retaliate against Greenwald, the Washington Post‘s Barton Gellman, or filmmaker Laura Poitras, early recipients of the Snowden leaks, by using the courts to expose their sources.